ostadabbas/Infant-Pose-Estimation/README.md

 | Pose-MobileNet + Finetune | MobileNetV2 | 224x224 | 3.91M | 0.46 | 78.9 | 97.2 | 90.6 | 84.2 | 98.0 | 94.0 |
 | Pose-MobileNet + FiDIP | MobileNetV2 | 224x224 | 3.91M | 0.46 | **79.2** | 99.0 | 89.4 | 84.1 | 99.0 | 92.0 |

 ## Environment
-The code is developed using python 3.6 on Ubuntu 18.04.
+The code is developed using python 3.12 with CUDA 12.1 on Ubuntu 18.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using one NVIDIA TITAN Xp GPU card.
 Other platforms or GPU cards are not fully tested.

 ## Quick Start
 ### Installation
-1. Install pytorch = v1.7.0 with cuda 10.1 following [official instruction](https://pytorch.org/).

-2. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT} and get the following directory.
+1. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT} and get the following directory.
    ```
    ${POSE_ROOT}
    ├── data